 Four months after finishing grad school, I was hired as a reporter/anchor for Global Regina in October 2013.
 I was adamant I had to report for television ASAP to prove to myself that I could do it.
 I left Toronto within a week of accepting the position, and my first report aired on Oct.
 28.

 I have reported for professional news outlets since I was 15, but this, at 23, was my first full-time reporting job.
 I worked there for one year, five months, and 18 days before being laid off on April 9, 2014.
-I was part of a couple dozen of others laid off across the network after an announcement of changes to the production of newscasts.
+I was one of a couple dozen of others laid off across the network.
+The network announced it would change how newscasts would be produced.
 It was an ending of a chapter that led to a better one bringing me back to the network.

 So today I was laid off: "Global News announces significant changes to how news is produced" http://t.co/iGy5RXpdTO